IGS/imp/README.md

 permission is expressly denied to -- in whole or in part -- include, repackage, release, publish, email, share or in any other way distribute either the original source or your subsequent modified version.
-If this arrangement should be found to violate any local laws, then those will supersede its stated constraints.
+If this arrangement should be found to violate any local laws, then those laws will supersede the arrangement's stated constraints only to the extent that they conflict with the law, with all non-conflicting constraints to remain in place.

 INSTALLATION